-The severity and duration of punishment for marijuana possession in Ohio depends on how much of the substance you possessed at the time of arrest:
+The severity and duration of punishment for marijuana possession in Ohio depend on how much of the substance you possessed at the time of arrest:

 Possession of 100 to 200 grams is considered a misdemeanor in the fourth degree and is punishable by a maximum sentence of 30 days in jail and a maximum fine of $250.